 The MLGCA is operated as a business enterprise within the framework of state laws and regulations.
 Its primary mission is to generate revenue for the state, both through the sale of traditional Lottery products and through the administration of the casino gaming and sports wagering programs.
-The MLGCA fulfills this mission by offering the sale of draw games, monitor games, jackpots and scratch-off games, as described further on pages 14 through 19.
+The MLGCA fulfills this mission by offering the sale of draw games, "instant" Fast Play games, and scratch-off games, as described further on pages 14 through 19.

-Since its inception in 1973, traditional Lottery sales have exceeded \$59.6 billion and have contributed more than \$19.3 billion in revenue to the state.
+Since its inception in 1973, traditional Lottery sales have exceeded \$62.4 billion and have contributed more than \$20 billion in revenue to the state.
 Most of the revenue from the traditional Lottery is contributed to the State's General Fund, which supports education, public health and safety, and many other state programs and services.
-In addition, the MLGCA is required by statute to contribute a defined amount of traditional Lottery revenue each year to the Maryland Stadium Authority, and, from FY2017 to FY2019, \$1 million to the International Racing Fund.
+In addition, the MLGCA is required by statute to contribute a defined amount of traditional Lottery revenue each year to the Maryland Stadium Authority and several other specific state funds.
 In addition, a portion of revenue from the Instant Ticket Lottery Machine (ITLM) program, which is exclusive to veterans' organizations, is contributed to the Maryland Veterans Trust Fund.
 Lotteries across the country have evolved and become more diversified, offering players a variety of choices.
 Today, 45 states and Washington, D.C., operate lotteries, most selling both draw games and scratch-off games.
-During FY2023, these lotteries generated \$100.7 billion in sales nationwide.
-The Maryland Lottery ranked sixth among state lotteries in per capita sales during this time period.
+During FY2024, these lotteries generated \$100.5 billion in sales nationwide.
+The Maryland Lottery ranked fifth among state lotteries in per capita sales during this time period.

 The mission of the casino gaming program is to generate revenue for the State of Maryland and to create good-paying jobs while maintaining integrity, security, transparency and fair play.
-From the opening of Maryland's first casino in September 2010 through the end of FY2023, slot machine and table game revenues generated by the casinos totaled more than \$15.9 billion.
-Casino gaming contributions to the state through FY2023 totaled more than \$6.9 billion.
-The distribution of casino gaming revenue is directed by statute and described more fully on page 38 of this report.
+From the opening of Maryland's first casino in September 2010 through the end of FY2024, slot machine and table game revenues generated by the casinos totaled more than \$17.8 billion.
+Casino gaming contributions to the state through FY2024 totaled more than \$7.8 billion.
+The distribution of casino gaming revenue is directed by statute and described more fully on page 40 of this report.

 A U.S. Supreme Court Decision in 2018 paved the way for states to legalize sports wagering.
 Maryland joined a growing list of states to do so when voters approved a sports wagering referendum in November 2020.
 The state's first five retail sportsbooks opened in December 2021, and the first seven mobile/online sportsbooks launched in November 2022.
-As of December 2023, there were 13 retail sportsbook facilities and 12 mobile/online sportsbooks operating in Maryland.
+As of April 2025, there were 12 retail sportsbook facilities and 11 mobile/online sportsbooks operating in Maryland.
 Each sportsbook contributes 15% of its taxable win to the Blueprint for Maryland's Future Fund, which supports public education programs.
-In FY2023, these contributions totaled nearly \$25.3 million.
+In FY2024, these contributions totaled more than \$60.3 million.